-One of the most exciting new surgical advances is the use of new techniques for tumor removal that avoid neck incisions and preserve function.
-Transoral robotic surgery (TORS) can be used to remove certain throat cancers while avoiding skin and bone incisions.
-This approach speeds healing and shortens a patient’s hospital stay.
-Likewise, patients with certain laryngeal cancers, who a few years ago would have lost their vocal cords and their voices, can often be treated with less invasive surgeries.
-Patients who undergo these treatments maintain their ability to speak, although they may need to alter their diet or learn new swallowing techniques.
-At Yale, rehabilitative specialists work with patients to help them adjust to and overcome some of these swallowing impairments.
-In many cases radical neck dissections have been replaced by less radical surgeries that preserve the nerves, arteries, and muscles in the neck.
-Patients continue to move, speak, breathe, and eat normally after less radical surgeries, but without sacrificing cure rates.
-Breakthroughs in reconstructive surgery represent one of the biggest success stories for head and neck cancer patients.
-Reconstructive surgery has improved dramatically, yielding previously unattainable cosmetic and functional outcomes.
-Patients have better outcomes when complex surgical procedures, like these reconstructions, are done by experienced specialists who perform them on a regular basis.
+Some tumors can be treated with minimally invasive surgery, and our team of surgeons are nationally known for their abilities with several of these techniques.
+Transoral robotic surgery (TORS) can be used to remove certain throat cancers while avoiding some skin and bone incisions.
+This approach speeds healing and shortens a patient’s recovery.
+Likewise, patients with certain laryngeal cancers, who a few years ago would have lost their vocal cords and their voices, can often be treated with less invasive surgeries using lasers.
+Patients who undergo these treatments maintain their ability to speak, although occasionally they may need to alter their diet or learn new swallowing techniques, particularly while recovering.
+At Yale, rehabilitative specialists work with patients to help them adjust to and overcome any swallowing problems.
+In terms of neck surgery, our team only rarely needs to perform radical neck dissections, which have been replaced by less invasive surgeries that preserve the nerves, arteries, and muscles in the neck.
+Patients continue to move, speak, breathe, and eat more normally after these newer and less radical surgeries, but without sacrificing cure rates.
+Following surgery, patients are moved to a special inpatient unit dedicated to the care of head and neck cancer patients.
+The unit focuses solely on the recovery process that head and neck cancer patients face, while avoiding a stay in the ICU which can prolong recovery.
+Every person on the floor is aware of all complications that may arise.

 For more information or to schedule an appointment with the Head and Neck Cancers Program, please call